 We are at a time when the shift to a sustainable economy is critical if we are to avoid the worst effects of climate change and ensure social inclusiveness.

-The Environment Team meets the third Tuesday of every month at 7:30 p.m. to work together on this and other environment related campaigns.
+The Environment Team meets under the Calgary Climate Hub umbrella as the Policy and Research Node on the third Tuesday of the month 12-1PM.
 To join or learn more please contact [email protected].

 To learn more about the Calgary Climate Hub and its activities visit https://www.calgaryclimatehub.ca.